 During 2011, the Council instructed the Secretariat to cease preparation of the factual record on the Species at Risk submission, consequence of the Submitters' request to withdraw the submission.
 Regarding factual records, the Secretariat continued its work on the development of three other factual records (Quebec Automobiles, Lake Chapala II, and Coal-fired Power Plants); submitted the Quebec Automobiles draft factual record to the Council, and began incorporating comments received from the governments of Canada and Mexico on this draft factual record.
-The Secretariat determined not to recommend the preparation of a factual record regarding two submissions (Los Remedios National Park II and Skeena River Fishery), and not to request a response from Mexico regarding the Bicentennial Bridge submission.
-The Secretariat continued its review to determine whether the Wetlands in Manzanillo submission warranted the development of a factual record.
+The Secretariat determined not to recommend the preparation of a factual record regarding two submissions (Los Remedios National Park II and Skeena River Fishery), and not to request a response from Mexico regarding the Bicentennial Bridge submission warranted the development of a factual record.
 The Secretariat also requested a response from Canada regarding the Iona Wastewater Treatment submission, and reviewed the Alberta Tailings Pond revised submission to determine whether it meets the criteria of Article 14(1).
-Council's decisions on whether to instruct the Secretariat to develop two factual records remained under consideration during 2011 (Environmental Pollution in Hermosillo II; and consolidated submissions Ex Hacienda El Hospital III and Ex Hacienda El Hospital III).
+Council's decisions on whether to instruct the Secretariat to develop two factual records remained under consideration during 2011 (Environmental Pollution in Hermosillo II; and consolidated submissions Ex Hacienda El Hospital III and Ex Hacienda El Hospital II).

 The Secretariat also reviewed three new submissions.
 The first was is the PCB Treatment in Grandes-Piles submission, asserting that Canada, and more specifically the province of Quebec, is failing to effectively enforce Quebec's Environment Quality Act and the Regulation Respecting the Burial of Contaminated Soils by issuing a permit for the use of chemical oxidation to treat PCB-contaminated soils without evidence that the process works.
 In the latter case, the Secretariat reviewed the submission to determine whether it meets the Article 14(1) criteria.
 Second, was the Sumidero Canyon II submission, asserting that Mexico was failing to effectively enforce its environmental laws with respect to the operations of a limestone quarry, which was allegedly causing damage to the Sumidero Canyon in Chiapas, Mexico.
-In the latter case, the Secretariat reviewed the submission to determine whether it meets the Article 14(1) criteria.
+In the latter case, the Secretariat reviewed the astricle 14(1) criteria.
 In the third new submission, the Protection of Polar Bears submission, the Submitter asserted that Canada was failing to effectively enforce Canada's Species at Risk Act (SARA) by failing to list the polar bear in a timely manner as a threatened or endangered species, and thus -as asserted by the submitters- "denying the bear any substantive legal protections under SARA."
 The Secretariat reviewed the latter submission to determine whether it meets the Article 14(1) criteria.

-6. Report from the CEC's Joint Public Advisory Committee
+Report from the CEC's Joint Public Advisory Committee